hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh.md

 Curl configuration file providing an access token for Terraform Enterprise API requests.
 This file can be managed using the `tfh curl-config` command.

-* `-hostname HOSTNAME=app.terraform.io`
+* `-hostname HOSTNAME

 The address of your Terraform Enterprise instance.
-Defaults to the SaaS hostname at https://app.terraform.io
+Defaults to the SaaS hostname at https://app.terraform.io [default: `app.terraform.io`]

 * `-v, -verbose`